cameronnathan707/monster-jump/README.md

 # Monster Jump
- This is a doodle jump like game that me and my friends created for fun as group project.
+ This is a doodle jump like game that me and my friends created for fun as group project with Sebastian Lopez Melendrez and Brydon Herauf.

  ## How to play
 1. Look at the releases and download the latest release as a .zip file